 A claim for personal injury, on the other hand, must typically be brought in court by filing a lawsuit hand ultimately having a jury trial where fault is determined.
-Unless you can settle your claims ahead of time, going to court will be necessary in order to recover for your injuries.
-A personal injury claim required proving that the defendant was negligent in causing your injuries.
+Unless you can settle your claims ahead of time, going to court will be necessary in order to recover compensation for your injuries.
+A personal injury claim required proving that the defendant was negligent in causing your injuries and pain and suffering.

 What is the Purpose of Filing a Workers Comp Claim in Missouri?

 The way the system works is that the injured employee receives compensation for the work-related injuries and agrees not to file a legal action against the employer.
 The employee is not required to prove negligence or liability in order to be compensated for his injuries; making it essentially a no-fault system.